 On account of so much money being offered the banks in Lincoln now on time deposits the rate of interest has been reduced from 6 per cent per annum to 4 per cent on six months' time and 5 per cent for a year.
-None of the banks make any effort to carry county funds, as they have no use for
+None of the banks make any effort to carry county funds, as they have no use for the money.

-The news from Norfolk that York had been selected as the place for holding the next annual encampment of the Grand Army of the Republic has highly elated York people, and the pment that will be provided for next year's meeting will be well worthy of the event.
+The news from Norfolk that York had been selected as the place for holding the next annual encamoment of the Grand Army of the Republic has highly elated York people, and the encampment that will be provided for next year's meeting will be well worthy of the event.

-Robert Sovereign, whose parents live near Table Rock, while trying to steal a ride on the Rock Island freight at Stenaur, had the misfortune to lose his hold and fell under the wheels, which mashed his leg in a terrible manner below the knee.
+Robert Sovereign, whose parents live near Table Rock, while trying to steal a ride on the Rock Island freight at Stenaur, had the misfortune to lose his hold and fell under the wheels which mashed his leg in a terrible manner below the knee.
 The member had to be amputated.

-At Nebraska City Judge Ramsey overruled the motion of the attorneys for Lee Dillon for a change of venue.
-Dillon is charged with the murder of William Reisch, an inoffensive German dairyman, on October 5, last.
+At Nebraska City Judge Ramsey overruled the motion of the attorneys for Lee Dillon for a change of venue Dillon is charged with the murder of William Reisch, an inoffensive German dairyman, on October 5, last.
 The case will be continued until the May term of the district court.

-The state board of pharmaceutical miners held an examination at the Midway hotel in Kearney.
-There were twenty-two students examined, and the members of the board say they were an unusually bright lot of young men.
-With one exception this was amined at one time in the past three a farmers' institute to be held in Wathis month.
-Prof. Taylor, superfatendent of farmers' institutes, has elected February 25 and 26 as the days he can be present.
+The state board of pharmaceutical examiners held an examination at the Midway hotel in Kearney.
+There were twenty-two students examined, and the members of the board say they were an unusually bright lot of voune With one exception this was the largest number of students emamined at one time in the past three

+Arrangements are being made a farmers' institute to be held in Wahoo this month.
+Prof. Taylor, super-Estendent of farmers' institutes, has selected February 25 and 26 as the days he can be present.
 The farmers of Saunders county are becoming stirred up as to the importance of holding institutes and a good program will be prepared.

-.
-C. Kahl of Schuyler is planning plece of work that will be watched with much interest, having let the ntract to Davis Brothers for the installation of what is known as the Woodmansee irrigation plant for the purpose of irrigating twelve acres of and south of Schuvler, where the alluvial soil is exceedingly rich but very uncertain in the matter of producing crops because of easily succumbing to
+J. C. Kahl of Schuyler is planning a piece of work that will be watched with much interest, having let contract to Dayls Brothers for the installation of what is known as the Woodmanses terteation plant for the urnose of irrivating twelve acres of land south of Schuvler, where the at tuvial set! is exceedingly rich but york uncertain in the marter of producing rops because of easily succumbing to drouth.

-Some time ago a few of the members of Sedgwick post No. 1, Grand Army of the Republic of Kearney, got at outs with certain members of Sedg-wick Relief corps No. 1, and petitioned the department president of the Woman's Relief corps, Mrs. Julia wen of Hastings, to revoke the charter of the crops there. plied with the request, which stirred up the indignation of the members of of the post, and her decision was appealed from to the president of the national association.
-She has affirm-ed the decision of the department
+Some time wer a few of the mem bers of Sadewick post No. 1. ffernal Army of the Donable of Kearney, was at outs with sastal's members of Sade wick Hallof corns No. 1, and parition ed the demonstrant president of the man's Batter corns Mag Juli-Howen of thatings. to veeske the harter of the crops there the green with the request which stirred in the traffmation of the months a corns and some of the members of the next and her decision was an nealed from to the provident of the national assembling.
+The has affice at the decision of the document

-NAVAL BOARD READY
+THE NORTHWESTERN. | NAVAL BOARD READY